Fresh Kills Landfill Closed in 2001, but Large Landfills Still Loom

 The Great Pacific Garbage Patch – Pacific Ocean

 The Great Pacific Garbage Patch is the largest of five offshore accumulations of plastic in the world.
 Garbage washes into municipal storm water systems, blows into the ocean, or gets dumped directly into the water, and it accumulates in these large gyres as ocean currents collect millions of individual pieces of trash.
 A recent sampling of the Garbage Patch revealed between 1.1 and 3.6 trillion pieces of plastic, estimated to weigh 80,000 tons.
-This accumulation spans 1.6 million square miles, twice the size of Texas.
+This accumulation spans 1.6 million square miles–twice the size of Texas.
 This massive amount of plastic has many negative effects on marine life in the Pacific.
-Many species ingest the materials.
+Animals often ingest the materials.
 Many plastics have persistent bio-accumulative toxins, which means that they are passed along from prey to predator, becoming more concentrated along the way.
-Fishing nets account for 46% of the mass of the Pacific Garbage Patch, and many sea creatures die from entanglement.
+Fishing nets account for almost half of the mass of the Pacific Garbage Patch, and many sea creatures die from entanglement.

 According to the NYC Department of Sanitation, New Yorkers are producing less waste at home than ever before, and 68% of what we do throw away belongs in a curbside recycling or organics bin.
 The City is working to send zero waste the out-of-state landfills by 2030.
 There are many steps involved in reaching this goal, including expanded recycling, launching curbside organics pick-up, promoting education in NYC schools, and providing information on e-waste and clothing reuse.